UICC events

 Connecting the global cancer control community through our keystone events.

-UICC unites cancer professionals and policy makers in premier events like the World Cancer Congress and World Cancer Leaders’ Summit and raises awareness and catalyses personal, collective and government action through World Cancer Day.
+UICC unites cancer professionals and policy makers in premier events like the World Cancer Congress, World Cancer Leaders’ Summit and Cancer Planners Forum, and raises awareness and catalyses personal, collective and government action through World Cancer Day.

 World Cancer Day 4 February